-When deciding where to get a money order, look for a provider with convenient locations and low fees.
-Fees might depend on the amount of the money order and whether you're an existing customer or not.
+When deciding where to get a money order near you, look for a provider with convenient locations and low fees.
+Fees might depend on the amount of the money order.
 If you can’t find a money order provider near you, you could instead get a cashier’s check from a bank.

 |Money Order Amount||Fee|

-If the money order you send is lost or stolen, the USPS will still honor it.
-Head to your local branch and fill out PS Form 6401 Money Order Inquiry and list the money order’s serial number from your receipt.
-You’ll then need to pay a $5.95 processing fee.
-Once the post office verifies the status of the money order, they'll issue you a new one.
+If the money order you send is lost or stolen, the U.S. Postal Service can replace it.
+Head to your local branch with the receipt.
+In the event you don’t have the receipt, you’ll fill out a Money Order Inquiry form and list the money order’s serial number.
+You’ll then need to pay a $6.25 processing fee.
+Once the post office verifies the status of the money order, it will issue you a new one.

 Walmart is an authorized agent of the MoneyGram money order.
-You can purchase a money order in any amount up to $1,000 for a small fee of $0.70.
+You can purchase a money order for a small fee of no more than 88 cents.
 After filling out the form and obtaining the money order, you can either hand-deliver it to the intended recipient or mail it.

 Banks and Credit Unions